 The Head Start Program provides professional comprehensive quality services to preschool children, families, staff and communities.
-CSRA EOA Inc. currently has Head Start programs in Bulloch, Columbia, Emanuel, Jefferson, Jenkins, Lincoln, McDuffie, Richmond, Screven and Warren Counties.
+CSRA EOA Inc. currently has Head Start programs in Bulloch, Burke, Columbia, Emanuel, Jefferson, Jenkins, Lincoln, McDuffie, Richmond, Screven and Warren Counties.

 For more information, please visit the EOA HEAD Start Website or call 706-722-0493.